tobyesmith/singularity101/_sources/lab2.2.md

 # 📓 Lab 2.2: Running Containers as Instances

-Let’s run some instances as demonstration, the instance keyword is new, but you are probably wondering what does that docker:// means.
-In this context, it will automatically pull an image from the docker hub and convert the image to SIF.
+Let’s run some instances as examples.
+You may notice the `instance` keyword is new, and you might be curious about the meaning of `docker://` in this context.
-Then it comes the name of the instance.
+When used here, it automatically pulls an image from the Docker Hub and converts into a SIF image.
+Following this process, the name of the instance is specified.

 ```bash
 $ sudo singularity instance start --writable-tmpfs –net \